LynneSS/lynness.github.io/projects/pincross-towels/_posts/2016-11-19-towels-so-far.md

 Towels 4 & 5, draft 4.

 Re-tied on again for towel 6.
+Removed the last 8 threads so that the left end is white and the right end is blue.
+That way both weft colors can be carried up the side.

 Using draft 2 again.
 First end was done in white and in pattern.

-(Mom wants drafts 1 & 3.)